Last updated on .

 Indigo ****

-Drawn in by the nargile, I ended up staying a good five hours and making a new Aussie friend, Peter.
+Drawn in by the nargile, I ended up staying a good five hours at Indigo and making a new Aussie friend, Peter.
 We had a few great drinks, the maracuyá sour, and tried the Pad Thai which was very good.
 I also tried a fresh juice, jugo de fresa y piña (strawberry and pineapple).
 The place has an eclectic mix of music, is comfortable, and attracts a good crowd of travelers.
 Service is lacking a bit but the atmosphere makes up for it.

 Los Perros ****